Gunnar Peterson

 Gunnar Peterson is an American personal trainer, author, businessman, and actor best known for his work with professional athletes and celebrities.
 He is also a speaker, creator of major fitness programs, and developer of fitness equipment with a focus on functional training.
-His known best students are Dwayne "The Rock" Johnson and Billy Dee Williams.
+His known best students are Dwayne "The Rock" Johnson, Billy Dee Williams.

 Early life and education

 As a child in Houston, Texas, Peterson struggled with his weight.
 At age 10, his mother enrolled him in Weight Watchers and began driving him to weekly meetings.
 As he tells People Magazine, "At one meeting they announced I'd lost 5lbs., I celebrated by buying two ice-cream sandwiches."
 By college, Gunnar had gotten serious about fitness and started his career; People notes the extra weight is "now but a memory on his 9.5 percent body fat frame."

 He is a graduate of Duke University (class of 1985) in Durham, North Carolina with degrees in Physical Fitness, Psychology and Nutrition.